Short Bhutan Tour Package - 7 Days

 It is a perfect blend of Bhutan’s major cultural and architectural facets.
 It is a journey that lets you enjoy the rich Bhutanese culture to the fullest.
 The trip is carefully crafted to suit the visitor’s travel needs and offers an experience that enhances the journey.

-Our guide from Nepal and the government hold the licence from the government.
-They know about weather, route, culture, traditions and how to handle emergencies.
-Your safety will be our top priority and we guarantee you will have a wonderful time during the Bhutan tour.
+➡️Safety First — Every Step of the Way: Our guide from Nepal and the government holds a license from the government.
+They know about weather, route, culture, traditions, and how to handle emergencies.
+Your safety will be our top priority, and we guarantee you will have a wonderful time even in this short Bhutan tour.

-There are different short itinerary from 3 Days to 7 days short Nepal Bhutan tour is available.
-You can even adjust the itinerary as per your interest and preference.
+➡️Tailor‑Made Itineraries – No One‑Size‑Fits‑All: There are different short itineraries from 3 Days to 7 days short Nepal Bhutan tour is available.
+You can even adjust the itinerary as per your interests and preferences.

-From Bhutan visa processing, permits, flights, guides, meals, accommodation, and logistics, we provide everything in one all-inclusive package.
+➡️Premium Comfort Without Compromise: From Bhutan visa processing, permits, flights, guides, meals, accommodation, and logistics, we provide everything in one all-inclusive package.
 We offer the best price without compromising on quality.

-All our costs are revealed on our website in USD.
+➡️Transparent Pricing & No Hidden Fees: All our costs are revealed on our website in USD.
 You can check what is included and what is not included in the package.
-There will be no hidden or surprise cost when you book with us.
+There will be no hidden or surprise costs when you book with us.

-Nepal and Bhutan Tour Cost for 2026/2027
+Short Bhutan Tour Package from Nepal Cost for 2026/2027

 No. of PersonPrice in USD